ManifoldScholar/manifold-docusaurus/docs/using/your_account.md

 ## Signing Up

 Creating an account is done by clicking the user icon in the top right corner of the screen and selecting the *Need to sign up?* link, and you can then enter your name, email, and a password.
-Alternatively, you can create an account using your existing Facebook, Twitter, or Google credentials if the instance has enabled those connections.

 ## Account Verification